h2oai/h2ogpt/blog/README.md

 Overall, open-source LLMs offer greater flexibility, control, and cost-effectiveness, while addressing data privacy and security concerns.
 They foster a competitive landscape in the AI industry and empower users to innovate and customize models to suit their specific needs.

-## Why h2oGPT?

-Existing open-source LLMs have several limitations:

-1. **License Restrictions**: Some models like Llama carry non-permissive (e.g., GPL) licenses that disallow commercial use.
-Other models like Dolly or StableLM carry copy-left licences that prevents fine-tuning without open-sourcing.
-2. **Not Ready for Use**: Models like Pythia or GPT-NeoX are likely undertrained and/or not fine-tuned for downstream tasks like code completion or chatbots.
-3. **Too small or too big**: Models like Bloom are either too small (<=7B parameters) or too big (176B parameters), also likely undertrained, and not ready for business use.
-4. **Fine-tuned on questionable data at best**: Models like Alpaca, Vicuna, GPT4All are trained on data that was collected from ChatGPT (e.g. via ShareGPT), and their terms of service disallow competitive use.

-We created h2oGPT using fully permissive data and models, with all code open-sourced, enabling broader access for businesses and commercial products without legal concerns, thus expanding access to cutting-edge AI while adhering to licensing requirements.

 ## The H2O.ai LLM Ecosystem

 Our open-source LLM ecosystem currently includes the following components: